Tomas-J-Gonzalez/tomas-portfolio/README.md

 ```

 ## No contributions
-View human.txt
+View /humans.txt (URL)

 ## Contact

-If you want to contact me you can reach me at <admin08@tomasjgonzalez.com>.
+If you want to contact me you can reach me at <admin@tomasjgonzalez.com>.

 ## License